romanovgleb/mcp-telegram/README.md

 # Telegram MCP Server

-A Model Context Protocol (MCP) server that enables AI assistants to send messages via Telegram Bot API using simple HTTP GET requests.
+A Model Context Protocol server for sending messages through Telegram Bot API using HTTP GET requests.

 ## Features

-- 🚀 **Simple messaging**: Send Telegram messages with a single tool call
+- Send Telegram messages with a single tool call
-- 🔒 **Secure**: Uses environment variables for credentials (no hardcoded tokens)
+- Uses environment variables for credentials (no hardcoded tokens)
-- ⚡ **Fast**: Built with FastMCP for optimal performance
+- Built with FastMCP for optimal performance
-- 🛠️ **Flexible**: Support for custom chat IDs and bot tokens per message
+- Support for custom chat IDs and bot tokens per message
-- 📝 **Easy setup**: Quick installation and configuration
+- Quick installation and configuration

 ## Installation